Kostajnica, Bosnia and Herzegovina: Geographical position

 The Kostajnica municipality is situated in the northwestern part of the Republic of Srpska, Bosnia and Herzegovina and lies at one of the ends of the Republika Srpska territory (The other is Trebinje in the southeast).
 The area of Kostajnica municipality lies on the right river bank of the Una river.
 The river is located to the north and northwestern border, which is also the border between Croatia and Bosnia and Herzegovina, while the southern border is the border with the Novi Grad municipality.
-The Kostajnica municipality is a relatively small municipality, having a land area of only 85 km².
+The Kostajnica municipality is a relatively small municipality, having a land area of only 85 km^{2}.

 The highway of the most importance that traverse this municipality is the highway M-14 (Bihać – Bosanska Krupa – Novi Grad – Kostajnica - Kozarska Dubica – Gradiška) and regional highway R-475 (Kostajnica – Prijedor).
 For this town the border checkpoint between Bosnia and Herzegovina and Croatia has a large importance for the local economy and it is located at the very centre of the town.
 Through the territory of this municipality runs the railway Zagreb – Banja Luka, specifically through the settlement of Grdanovac, but there is currently no railway station, nor is one being planned.
 The regional position of Kostajnica offers many opportunities its municipality, especially towards Western Europe.
 This municipality is situated about 100 km from Banja Luka, 90 km from Zagreb and 50 km from Prijedor.
 This municipality is an integral part of the Prijedor region.
 Historically speaking Kostajnica is also part of Knešpolje (the small region between the towns of Kostajnica and Kozarska Dubica), Pounje (the valley of the river Una from Novi Grad to Kozarska Dubica) and Krajina (a greater region of Republika Srpska that incorporates the Prijedor and Banja Luka region).